A Wedding Gown Story by Marilyn Hellmuth

 Cleaning & Preserving Perfect Wedding Gown

 This perfect wedding gown was especially sweet for us to clean and preserve knowing it was lovingly made by Julianne’s mother.
 What’s more the dress will mean even more over the years because of this.
-Marilyn selected Museum Method™ wedding gown preservation which will be easy to inspect and will help keep the gown from getting permanent creases.
+Marilyn selected Museum Method™ wedding dress preservation which will be easy to inspect and will help keep the gown from getting permanent creases.
 We know it will be a treasure for their family.